scott-820/gifting-hat/README.md

 ### Non-Class Functions
 #### inputCSV(csvFileName: str) -> dict:
 This function is not part of the GiftingHat class and is provided in the library for convenience.
-If "giftingHat.py" is imported to a user program, the inputCSV() function can be accessed in a manner similar to this:
+If "giftingHat.py" is imported into a user program, the inputCSV() function can be used in a manner similar to this:
 ```python
 pairs = giftingHat.inputCSV("filename.csv")
 myHat = giftingHat.GiftingHat(pairs)